simonw/symbex/README.md

-  --fully-typed              Filter functions with full type annotations --no-init                  Filter to exclude any __init__ methods --replace                  Replace matching symbol with text from stdin --help                     Show this message and exit.
+  --fully-typed              Filter functions with full type annotations --no-init                  Filter to exclude any __init__ methods --replace                  Replace matching symbol with text from stdin --rexec TEXT               Replace with the result of piping to this tool --help                     Show this message and exit.

 ```